TahminaM/FlashcardAPP/README.md

 ## Optional
 - [X] User can delete a card and no longer see it in their deck anymore
-- [ ] Flashcards are shown in random order instead of the order they were created in
-- [ ] User can edit a card and see the edit saved when they browse through their deck of cards
-- [ ] User can create flashcards with multiple answers and be able to browse through cards with multiple choice answers shown

 ##Lab 2